 At the end of the visit you are overwhelmed with pain and horror, you feel like screaming as loud as you can: “People, never ever again!
 This horror cannot repeat in the history of the humanity!”

 This thought kept hunting me on our way from Oświęcim to Krakow, that was the last city we visited in Poland.
 In Krakow we had a chance to learn about the history and architecture of this old city.

 Our last meeting in 2017 was held in Kyiv.

 The capital of Ukraine is full of historic sites.
 The first place we visited in Kyiv was the Museum of Ukrainian Security Service, home to a vast number of documents and personal records that bear the evidence of imprisonments and shootings of millions of people who became victims of KGB and NKVD.
 We had an opportunity to look at the top secret documents that have only been recently disclosed to the public.

-The next day we spent at “Babi Yar”, where many Kyivites were killed during the WWII.
-Strange as it may seem it was forbidden to bring flowers to this place or honour the memory of the victims in any other way.
-Now quite a few memorials here are a tribute to the victims of Babi Yar.
-Among them are: a wooden cross installed in memory of the OUN members shot by the Gestapo, Olena Teliha Monument, Monument to the children shot in Babi Yar, Monument to the Roma Victims.
-The memorial to the Jews called “Menora” is the biggest in Babi Yar.
+The next day we spent at “Babyn Yar”, where many Kyivites were killed during the WWII.
+Strange as it may seem it was forbidden to bring flowers to this place or honour the memory of the victims.
+Quite a few memorials heve been erected as a tribute to the victims of Babyn Yar.
+Among them a wooden cross installed in memory of the OUN members shot by the Gestapo, Olena Teliha Monument, Monument in memory of children shot in Babyn Yar, Monument to Roma Victims.
+The memorial for the Jewish who perished called “Menora” is the largest in Babyn Yar.